-Federal American Rescue Plan Act (ARPA) of 2021 - The ARPA was enacted on March 11, 2021.
-In general, the R&TC does not conform to the changes.
+Federal Acts - In general, the R&TC does not conform to the changes under the following federal acts.
 California taxpayers continue to follow the IRC as of the specified date of January 1, 2015, with modifications.
+For specific adjustments due to the following acts, see Schedule CA (540) or Schedule CA (540NR) specific line instructions: